RamonAranda/kt-katas/colors/src/README.md

 The idea is to use a set of colors (FF0000, 00FF00, 0000FF) and guess the farthest color from the set.

 Example: the nearest color of F40203 is 00FF00.

+## Part 3: Return a list of the nearest/farthest colors
+Instead of returning a single color, return a list of the nearest/farthest colors in the case some of them are equally near/far.

+Example: the nearest color of FFFF00 is red/green.